 Pay More Attention

 Distractions are inevitable when you’re working from home.
 Make it a goal to put any distractions away, including your mobile device.
 Whenever friends or family show up at your doorstep during your working hours wanting to hang out, politely explain to them that you still have an important job that needs all of your attention even though you’re working from home.
-Attention to detail is crucial in the field of a remote worker, and if you want to become the very best at what you do, this goal is a must-have on your to-do list for 2022.
+Attention to detail is crucial in the field of remote work, and if you want to become the very best at what you do, this goal is a must-have on your to-do list for 2022.

 No Pajamas At The Office